 ERCP (endoscopic retrograde cholangiopancreatography).
 This is used to find and treat problems in your liver, gallbladder, bile ducts, and pancreas.
 It uses X-ray and a long, flexible tube with a light and camera at one end (an endoscope).
 The tube is put into your mouth and throat.
 It goes down your food pipe (esophagus), through your stomach, and into the first part of your small intestine (duodenum).
 A dye is put into your bile ducts through the tube.
 The dye lets the bile ducts be seen clearly on X-rays.

 CT scan.
-This imaging test shows detailed images of any part of the body such as the bones, muscles, fat, and organs.
+This imaging test shows detailed X-ray images of any part of the body, such as the bones, muscles, fat, and organs.
 CT scans are more detailed than regular X-rays.

 MRCP (magnetic resonance cholangiopancreatography).
 This uses MRI to make detailed images of your pancreas, gallbladder, and pancreatic and bile ducts.
-A dye is shot (injected) into your vein so that the images can be seen more clearly.
+This test is often done with a standard MRI where a contrast dye is used to see images more clearly.

 How is pancreatitis treated?